Clérigos Tower, Portugal - Things to Do in Clérigos Tower

 Cedofeita (trendy arts district)

-Foz do Douro (coastal area)
+Foz do Douro (beachfront area)

 Food & Dining